Siege of Saint-Omer: First relief

 At the same time that the relief force marched to Saint-Omer, Thomas of Carignano sent Paolo Fanfanelli, Sargento Mayor of Carlo Guasco's tercio, and his soldiers, to occupy the tower of the Abbey of Watten, located on top of a hill and guarded by 50 French soldiers under an officer since Count Paul Bernard de Fontaine had abandoned the village.
 Lacking of supplies and discouraged by the size of the Spanish army, they promptly surrendered.
 Châtillon, thinking that Watten was a crucial position to control the riverside of the Neufossé, had dispatched the Regiments d'Espagni and de Fouquerolles over the village, but they arrived after the tower had surrendered.

 Colonels Espagni and Fouquerolles, seeing the difficulty of withdraw, formed their regiments in a meadow surrounded by hedges, disposed to negotiate with the Spanish.
 Fanfanelli, nevertheless, attacked them.
 The Spanish cavalry, alerted by the shots, made soon appearance led by Francisco Pardo and overran the French troops, who threw their weapons down asking for mercy.
 Fanfanelli and Pardo accepted their surrender.
 After that, Guasco's Tercio and the cavalry took all the spoils and the baggage, leaving naked most of the French soldiers.
 The loss on the Spanish side was light and consisted of 2 captains, Marco Antonio Felice and Count Evandro Piccolomini, nephew of the Imperial marshall, and 5 soldiers killed.
-The French lost Colonel Fouquerolles, 5 captains and 22 soldiers killed being also 16 captains, 20 lieutenants, 17 second lieutenants, 13 seargents and 1,220 soldiers captured and took to Bourbourg.
+The French lost Colonel Fouquerolles, 5 captains and 22 soldiers killed being also 16 captains, 20 lieutenants, 17 second lieutenants, 13 sergeants, and 1,220 soldiers captured and took to Bourbourg.
 The ransom paid later for the prisoners was distributed between Guasco's Tercio and Pardo's cavalry.

 Thomas of Carignan, having recognized the extensive French works around the Fort of Bacq, decided to encamp his army in the meadows of the area to avoid a pitched battle.
 During the night a relief operation was organized in coordination with the garrison of Saint-Omer.
 Captain Luis de Mieses exited the town with several boats and went to the village of Nieurlet through the canals of the marshes.
-300 Germans of the Regiment Spinola, 200 Italians of the tercios of Guasco and Toralto and 100 English of Henry Gage's tercio previously dispatched to the village under Colonel Giovanni Agostino Spinola, plus supplies consisting of gunpowder and matches provided by Marquis of Fuentes, were embarked aboard the boats and brought within the town.
+300 Germans of the Regiment Spinola, 200 Italians of the tercios of Guasco and Toralto, and 100 English of Henry Gage's tercio previously dispatched to the village under Colonel Giovanni Agostino Spinola, plus supplies consisting of gunpowder and matches provided by Marquis of Fuentes, were embarked aboard the boats and brought within the town.
 French troops opened fire over the boats with artillery and muskets, but the relief entered Saint-Omer without difficulties, and Spinola was able to return to the Spanish camp.
 Thomas of Carignano was satisfied with the outcome of the operation and returned to Bourbourg with his troops.
 On his arrival the army was disbanded and each unit returned to its quarter.